gaugau3000/mc_sim_fin/README.md

 ## Usage

-You have 5000 dollar for trading, you stop trading if you capital go below 4000.
-Your bot make one trade per day and alternate a win trade of 200 then a lose trade of 150 during one year.
-What's happened if the trades came in an other order ?
+For the code example below you have 5000 dollar for trading, you stop trading if you capital go below 4000.
+Your backtest results show that you bot make one trade per day and alternate a win trade of 200 then a lose trade of 150 during the 2017 year.

+By default it simulate 1 year of trading with 10000 iterations (look at the documentation to modify this params).

 ```python
 import pandas as pd